Understanding Military Active Duty

 Knowing The Terms of Active Duty Is Key For Military Members

-If you are friends with former or current military members, you may have noticed basically a different language used when discussing his/her experience, or terminology used to describe everyday items.
+If you are friends with former or current military members, you may have noticed basically a different language used when discussing their experience, or terminology used to describe everyday items.
 Once such term often used is "POV".
 In the military, this means "car" or Privately Owned Vehicle.
 You may even ask, "Why don't you just say 'C-A-R?' " Many of these terms do not make sense when used in civilian life, but as explained below, these acronyms and terms used military and veterans alike become second nature in a relatively short period of time while on "active duty".

 Military Terms - Active Duty